SKrotkih/eMia-React-Native/README.md

 # eMia

 This is the entire source code of the cross-platform (iOS and Android) app.
+It's been developing with using [React Native](https://facebook.github.io/react-native/docs/getting-started.html) and [Firebase](https://firebase.google.com/docs/).

+## Introduction

-It is developing with the React Native.
+It is an code example of the React Native application.

-It is an application like a forum.
+eMia is an application like a forum.
-You can register as an user and then sign in.
-You can edit your profile.
+You can be registered as an user database on the Firebase.
-You can post topics with a title, description and a body, attach a photo.
+You can edit your profile, post new topic with a title, description and a photo.
 The App will sends you push-notification if another user likes your post.

 eMia uses Firebase database, storage, authentication and cloud messages.